 Black Friday is About to Go Away

 You heard it here first, “Black Friday” will become a thing of the past within a few years.
-This day where retailers would see their sales escalate to get them into the “black” is being manipulated by the very people who need it the most…the retailers.
+I made that comment 3 years ago and it is getting closer to reality with each year that goes by.
+This day, where retailers would see their sales escalate to get them into the “black”, is being manipulated by the very people who need it the most…the retailers.

 So now we have evolved into a “Black Thursday”.
 When is it all going to stop?
 Before you know it, Black Friday will become a “Black Week” or even “Black November”.

 There are two things going on that will bring all this to a screeching halt.
 One of those things is the workers at these stores.
 I can guarantee you none of them like having to be there at these crazy hours.
-As evidence of this, workers at Walmart in Southern California and Seattle walked off the job last week protesting that they were not given a choice as to whether they would work on Thanksgiving and were told to do so with little advance notice.
-Protests are also planned in Chicago, Dallas, Miami, Oklahoma, Louisiana, Milwaukee, Los Angeles, Minnesota and Washington, D.C.
+As evidence of this some workers walked off the job protesting that they were not given a choice as to whether they would work on Thanksgiving and were told to do so with little advance notice.
+Every year employee protests pop up to complain about working the crazy hours of Black Friday.

 Be careful what you are trying to do before it becomes “Red Friday”.
 When that day comes you retailers will have no one to blame but yourselves.